-In activities covered by these regulations and regulations stipulated in pursuance of them, usage or customs in the industry, requirements and specifications evident from other documents, such as industry standards, which are nationally and internationally recognised within a specific discipline, e.g. standards that have been prepared under the auspices of CEN, CENELEC, ISO and IEC, will be normative.
-The same applies to industry standards prepared under the auspices of NORSOK, API and others.
+In activities covered by these regulations and regulations stipulated in pursuance of them, usage or customs in the industry, requirements and specifications evident from other documents, such as industry standards, which are nationally and internationally recognised within a specific discipline, e.g. standards that

 The authorities' recommended solutions are indicated in the guidelines for the individual sections in the supplementary regulations.
 The authorities recommend the use of various industry standards or other normative documents, possibly with supplementary addendums evident from the guidelines, as a means to fulfil the regulatory requirements.
 Reference is made to such normative documents with date of publication and publishing/revision number, e.g. NORSOK xx, revision xx (date) in the reference lists in the guidelines regarding the regulations.
 The recommended solution becomes a recognised norm through this reference in the guidelines for the regulations.
 In areas where industry standards are not published, or these are not found satisfactory, the authorities will, in some cases, describe solutions in the guidelines for the provisions that indicate ways to fulfil the regulatory requirements.
 Such recommendations have the same status as recommended industry standards, as mentioned.
-According to the first subsection, the responsible party can normally assume that the recommended solution fulfills the relevant regulatory requirement.
+According to the first subsection, the responsible party can normally assume that the recommended solution fulfils the relevant regulatory requirement.

 Use of recognised standards is voluntary to the extent that other technical solutions, methods or procedures can be chosen if the responsible party can document that regulatory requirements will be fulfilled, cf. second subsection.
 When using other solutions than those recommended in the guidelines for a regulatory provision, this entails that, in accordance with the second subsection, the responsible party shall be able to document that the chosen solution fulfils the regulatory requirements.
 It is presumed that the regulations and the guidelines are viewed in context to achieve the best possible understanding of the desired level of achievement through the regulations.
-Standards recommended in the guidelines will be key in interpreting the individual regulatory requirements and in determining the level of health, safety and working environment.
+Standards recommended in the guidelines will be key in interpreting the individual r

+Regulatory requirements and in determining the level of health, safety and working environment.
 Combinations of parts of standards should be avoided, insofar as the responsible party cannot document that a corresponding level of health, safety and working environment is achieved.